clayne/SSEModdingGuide/README.md

 ## SkyUI

 _SkyUI_ is an interface mod that improves the usability of Skyrim's UI by reducing the amount of empty space used and showing more information on the screen.
 The image below is a comparison between the original UI and _SkyUI_.
-As seen on the right side, some noticable differences include:
+As seen on the right side, some noticeable differences include:

 * Showing more items on the screen.
 * Providing information on the items without clicking the items.